Makster04/reading-notes/201/reading-02.md

 2. **What is the use of an else if?** Allows you to check additional conditions.
 For example, it may provide alternative blocks, like if the condition is false.
 3. **List 3 different types of comparison operators.** Equality Operator (.==.), Greater than Operator (.>.), Less than Operator (.<.)
 4. **What is the difference between the logical operator .&&. and .||.?** The .&&. is for "And", where it only returns to true if both conditions on the left and right of the operator are true.
 On the other hand .||. is for "Or', where it only returns true if at least one of the conditions is true.

+## Things I want to know more about
+I want to know more about...
+(UPDATES)